jakeyboi1/onNoffduty/README.txt

 It does require VORP Core to work.

-Easy to install just add 'ensure onNoffduty' in your resource.cfg
+Easy to install just add this file to your resource file and then add 'ensure onNoffduty' in your resource.cfg

 You can have as many jobs configured as youd like.